edent/Tweet2Embed/README.md

 # Tweet2Img
 Convert a public Tweet into an image &amp; alt text

-Uses Selenium's Webdriver to launch a Chrome instance and takes a screenshot.
+Uses Selenium's Webdriver to launch a Firefox or Chrome instance and takes a screenshot.
 Uses the Twitter embed API to get a copy of the text and any alt text.
+An HTML representation is copied to the clipboard.

 Usage:

 * `python tweet2img.py 123` will get the Tweet with ID 123, save a WebP screenshot, and print out the alt text.
 * `python tweet2img.py 123 --thread` as above, but will include the parent Tweet if this is a reply.
 * Screenshot and alt text are saved in the `output` directory.
+* Clipboard receives a copy of the HTML - including data-encoded image - ready to paste in.

 Known bugs: